ayhanap/wmdRules/loot.md

 - **Loot Counciled Items**
 	- Tanks doesnt spend DKP so their loot is loot counciled.
 	- Any loot affecting other classes is listed on the priotization tables or seperately announced on discord.
 	- Its other classes duty to follow these prioritazations.
-Gui
+Loot Master is not responsible for any inconvenience people might have.
+	- Some items are also put on a rotation table.
+Like two of them being
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2NjA0NzQ2OSwtNTU5Njk2MzAwXX0=
+eyJoaXN0b3J5IjpbNDk2MDI1NjAyLC01NTk2OTYzMDBdfQ==
 -->